-Gardens & Markets: To have sufficient gardens and markets for easy healthier food access.
+Gardens & Markets: To provide gardens and markets for easier healthy food access.

 Heritage Park will be opening field trips for the public and providing community garden and nutrition classes, animals present for entertainment, and education on plants and a healthy eating lifestyle will be provided.
 Implementing creativity within the community parks will be done by writing healthy messages on the walls, playgrounds, etc., to emphasize the importance of staying active and eating healthy!

 Safety & Readiness Action Team: To provide residents with guest speakers , bring awareness, and prepare JV residents when an emergency occurs.

 Action Team Chair: Anna Gamble- email@example.com

 Get ready for safety & readiness HJV monthly meeting takeover!!!
 This month safety & readiness welcomes: Jessica Former and Robert LaChausse from Cal Baptist University and Coach Mason from Stallion Inland Empire Track Club.
 Topics that will be covered by these great speakers will be Drug prevention and how to stay active and involved within the community.
 Be prepared to be involved in games and activities representing special upcoming dates : Great Shake Out October 19th, National Take Back Day Octber 28th and Red Ribbon week Oct.
 23-31st.